zwright101/assignment-unit-2.2/README.md

 - In the second section, there is a description of how the code *should* work, but the code has an issue or "bug" in it for you to find.

 __Section 1__
 For questions 1-3, you will narrate what the code is doing.
-Remember the code here is correct.
-Just, describe in your own words what the code is doing.
+The code here is correct.
+Just describe in your own words what the code is doing.
+Pretend it is running in the browser and you need to describe each line as it would run.
+NOTE: Not all lines WOULD run based on the conditional logic.

 Example:
 ```